UK sorry for 'pervasive racism' over commemoration of Black and Asian war dead | Law-Order

 UK sorry for 'pervasive racism' over commemoration of Black and Asian war dead

-Britain issued an apology on Thursday for failures that meant "pervasive racism" might have denied a proper commemoration to as many as 350,000 Black and Asian service personnel who died fighting for the British Empire in world wars.
+Britain apologised on Thursday for failures that meant "pervasive racism" may have denied a proper commemoration to as many as 350,000 Black and Asian service personnel who died fighting for the British Empire.

 "The events of a century ago were wrong then and are wrong now," Claire Horton, director general of the CWGC, said.
 "We recognise the wrongs of the past and are deeply sorry and will be acting immediately to correct them."
-The CWGC, which will act on the report's 10 recommendations such as seeking out new names and adding explanations at relevant sites, commissioned the inquiry in December 2019 after a television documentary found it had not treated Africans killed in World War One equally.
+The CWGC, which will act on the report's 10 recommendations such as seeking out new names and adding explanations at relevant sites, commissioned the inquiry in December 2019 after a television documentary found Africans killed in World War One had not been commemorated equally.

+"Underpinning all these decisions...were the entrenched prejudices, preconceptions and pervasive racism of contemporary imperial attitudes," the report said.
+The investigation found the example of a British governor saying "the average native of the Gold Coast would not understand or appreciate a headstone".

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)